Crown Yachts Miami

 On-Board Setup Before the Bride Arrives

-The crew is briefed and helps time the reveal.
-When the bride turns the corner and sees the yacht with the group on deck, the moment happens naturally.
-No choreography required — the reaction is genuine and the setting provides everything.
+When the bride turns the corner and sees the yacht with the group on deck, no choreography is required — the reaction is genuine and the setting provides everything else.
+For decoration ideas that maximize the visual impact of the reveal, see the bachelorette boat party decorations Miami guide.

 Frequently Asked Questions